 Richmond, BC V6Y 3Z5

-The final day to apply for the 2018 Phyllis Taylor Scholarship was May 31.
-Check back early next year for information on the 2019 scholarship.
+The final day to apply for the 2019 Phyllis Taylor Scholarship is Friday, May 31.

 If you have questions about the Phyllis Taylor Scholarship, or the eligibility criteria, please contact the Richmond Community Foundation at 604-270-4483 or email@example.com.